matomo-org/plugin-CustomDimensions/README.md

 ## FAQ

+__I have a large database, can I install the plugin on the command line?__

+Yes, this is not only possible but even recommended as the installation may take hours.
+To do this follow these steps:

+* Download the Plugin from [https://plugins.piwik.org/CustomDimensions](https://plugins.piwik.org/CustomDimensions)
+* Extract the files within the downloaded ZIP file
+* Copy the `CustomDimensions` directory into the `plugins` directory of your Piwik
+* Execute the command `./console plugin:activate CustomDimensions` within your Piwik directory

 __Where can I manage Custom Dimensions?__

 Custom Dimensions can be managed by clicking on your username or user icon in the top right.
 There will be a menu